AnyLogic

 ResourcePool

 • Portable resources can be moved by agents or by moving resources.
-A portable U-Sound device or a wheelchair would be an example of a portable resource.
+A portable U-sound device or a wheelchair would be an example of a portable resource.

 Moving resources do not recognize each other as obstacles and will move over each other, which does not correspond to reality.
-If you want to take into account collisions and model how moving resources resolve navigational conflicts, path-guided or free space transporters would be a better choice.
+If you want to take collisions into account and model how moving resources resolve navigational conflicts, path-guided or free-space transporters would be a better choice.

 Library blocks that work with resources